 We annually award modest program grants to public agencies, private non-profits, and town departments serving adults 55 and older.
 The services and programs provided through grant funds must directly benefit Watertown residents.

-Proposals for our 2018 grants are due March 16, 2018.
-Awards will be distributed in May.
-Grant awards will be made to fund projects for a twelve (12) month period, which may begin at any time during the calendar year.
+Proposals for our 2018 grants were due March 16, 2018.
+Awards were distributed on May 15 at the Watertown Public Library.
+Grant awards are made to fund projects for a twelve (12) month period, which may begin at any time during the calendar year.

 By awarding any particular grant, the Marshall Home Fund in no way implies that ongoing grants will be made for the same purpose, although recipients may reapply in the future.